Eagles (box set)

 Eagles is a box set by the American rock band the Eagles.
 The box set includes material from the band's time under the Elektra and Asylum labels between 1972 and 1980.

 Reception

-Allmusic's Stephen Thomas Erlewine gave the album four and a half out of five stars and praised the set's artwork, but called it, "nice, but it's something that only hardcore fans will truly find a bargain at a list price of $129.98."
+Allmusic's Stephen Thomas Erlewine gave the album four and a half out of five stars and praised the set's artwork, but said "it's something that only hardcore fans will truly find a bargain at a list price of $129.98."